2.7 Social inclusion through volunteering

 Tackling societal challenges

-Every planning and programming activity of Civic Service includes a context analysis, as specifically required by the art.
+Every planning and programming activity of Civil Service includes a context analysis, as specifically required by the art.
 4 comma 2 of the law decree from March 6th 2017, n.
-40. The three-years plan 2020-2022 takes into account the national and international context in which is taking place, firstly considered as the picture of our country as it is now, as well as of its projection in the international scene, considering the prevailing needs to be addressed and the challenges to be undertaken to give value in the fields of growth and development.
-Context though, must be considered also taking into account the existing conditions of the Civic Service “system”, with its peculiarities and capacities, as well as with its improvement potential.
+40. The three-years plan 2023-2025 takes into account the national and international context in which is taking place, firstly considered as the picture of our country as it is now, as well as of its projection in the international scene, considering the prevailing needs to be addressed and the challenges to be undertaken to give value in the fields of growth and development.
+Context though, must be considered also taking into account the existing conditions of the Civil Service “system”, with its peculiarities and capacities, as well as with its improvement potential.

-Inclusion and more generically, social cohesion, support of fragile people, education and right to schooling, safeguarding environment and the territory, risk prevention and disasters consequences’ management, have always represented strongly characterising fields in the Universal Civic Service, thus making the mentioned criticalities one of the reference contexts to guide future actions and interventions.
+Inclusion and more generically, social cohesion, support of fragile people, education and right to schooling, safeguarding environment and the territory, risk prevention and disasters consequences’ management, have always represented strongly characterising fields in the Universal Civil Service, thus making the mentioned criticalities one of the reference contexts to guide future actions and interventions.